NEON-biodiversity/birdtraits/results/truesistertaxa.md

 1. *Higher taxonomic groupings*: 62 of the 101 pairs were passerines, and the remaining 39 were in a grab bag of orders (too few per family/order to say anything meaningful about individual orders).
 I grouped the pairs by passerine/non-passerine and tested whether the mean difference was different between the two groups.
 2. *Functional traits*: I extracted foraging traits from a database of bird functional traits (EltonTraits, http://dx.doi.org/10.1890/13-1917.1).
 I extracted life-history traits from a database of amniote life history traits (https://doi.org/10.6084/m9.figshare.c.3308127.v1).
 I tested whether the mean difference varied by the literature value of species mean body mass, or by a categorical diet classification.
-3. *Range where the specimens were collected*: I used the lat-long coordinates of each point where specimens were collected to calculate a very crude measurement of the spatial spread of the collected specimens (the mean pairwise distance between the coordinates in lat-long space, this can be refined later).
+3. *Range where the specimens were collected*: I used the coordinates of each point where specimens were collected to calculate two measurements of the spatial spread of the collected specimens.
+First, I projected the lat-long coordinates into a grid coordinate reference system so that I could get correct areas.
+I calculated spatial spread as the mean pairwise distance between the coordinates, as well as by calculating the area of the hull containing the points.
 I tested whether the mean difference was correlated with this spread.
 4. *Climate variability where the specimens were collected*: I downloaded the global 1979-2013 BioClim variables for the entire terrestrial globe at 0.5' resolution (http://dx.doi.org/doi:10.1594/WDCC/CHELSA_v1_1).
 I calculated the following variables and tested whether the mean difference was correlated with them:
 	- spatial CV of temperature across the range where specimens were collected
 	- spatial CV of precipitation across the range